Table of Contents

-When it comes to Christmas and the Holiday season, in general, there are a couple of memories that always come to mind:
+When it comes to Christmas and the Holiday season, in general, there are a few memories that always come to mind:

 - No school